ZaxShen/value_investing/China/AI_TODO.md

 - If do so, suggest the folder name
 - If do so, should I do the same thing for all heavy-use external apis?

+---

+### Improve usability - phase 2

+Target scripts and configs:

+- `src/filters/stock_filter.py`, `data/config/stock_filter/test.yml`
+- `src/anazlyers/watchlist_analyzer.py`, `data/config/watchlist_analyzer/test.yml`
+- `src/filters/industry_filter.py`, `data/config/industry_filter/test.yml`

+Tasks:

+- Now you can scan above three scripts and see if there any other external apis worth to be centralized.
+Notice you don't have to centerlize every external api.
+Just the heavy-use ones.